 The Company's approach to tax is to always ensure that it remains compliant with applicable tax laws in the jurisdictions in which the Company and its subsidiaries operate, while ensuring that the Company sustains shareholder returns.
 The Company's integrity and reputation as a good corporate citizen remains important and is embodied in the Company's approach to corporate tax compliance.
-The Company has a Group tax function which is overseen by the Group Chief Financial Officer and provides support to underlying subsidiary tax functions, is responsible for various aspects of tax compliance across the Group, and ensures that the Company remains abreast of the changing tax landscape.
+The Company has a Group tax function which is overseen by the Group Chief Financial Officer and provides support to underlying subsidiary tax functions, is responsible for various aspects of tax compliance across the Group and ensures that the Company remains abreast of the changing tax landscape.
 When necessary, external experts are consulted to support the Company's internal capabilities and address areas of concern.
-Adherence to tax requirements, the current status of submissions, and outcomes from revenue authority audits, together with other pertinent tax matters, are reported to subsidiary internal review committees and, if required, are escalated to the Group Audit and Risk Committee.
+Adherence to tax requirements, the current status of submissions, and outcomes from revenue authority audits, together with other pertinent tax matters, are reported to subsidiary internal review committees and, if required, are escalated to the Group Audit and Risk committee.
 The external auditors also conduct annual independent audits of the Company and subsidiary compliance.
-The Group's effective tax rate for 2023 is 27,6% compared to 27,8% in the previous year, with the reduction primarily the result of implementing a lower statutory tax rate of 27%.
+The Group's effective tax rate for 2024 is 27,08% compared to 27,54% in the previous year.

-Scarce resources, biodiversity and environmental Fishing resources
+Scarce resources, biodiversity and environmental

-One of the Company's primary exposures to scarce resources that could materially impact its business is the sustainability of fishing resources (primarily deep water hake) in South African territorial waters.
+Fishing resources

-1&J currently has long-term hake fishing rights at a level that can support economic returns provided that the resource remains at sustainable harvest levels.
+One of the Company's primary exposures to scarce resources that could materially impact its business is the sustainability of fishing resources (primarily deep-water hake) in South African territorial waters.
+I&J currently has long-term hake fishing rights at a level that can support economic returns provided that the resource remains at sustainable harvest levels.